-The following information provides basic program content but does not include specific details regarding requirements.
+On the following pages, you will find information that provides basic program content but does not include specific details regarding requirements.
 This information is current at the time of publication but may change as the universities change their requirements.

 If you wish to check exact degree requirements and transfer equivalents, see the university calendars and the Alberta Transfer Guide (www.transferalberta.ca).